aleshkinpaul/rsschool-cv/cv.md

 - English (A1)

 ### Project
 - [Virtual Keyboard](https://aleshkinpaul.github.io/virtual-keyboard/) - This application emulates keyboard behaviour.
-I have done this project on Stage 2 of the course "JavaScript/Front-end 2020Q1" (RS School).
+This project I have done on Stage 2 of the course "JavaScript/Front-end 2020Q1" (RS School).

 ## Code example
 ```js